 Centralia is a medium-sized city located in the state of Washington.
 With a population of 16,753 people and six constituent neighborhoods, Centralia is the 64th largest community in Washington.

-Unlike some cities, Centralia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Centralia are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Centralia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Centralia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Centralia who work in office and administrative support (12.76%), sales jobs (10.98%), and personal care services (7.69%).
+There are especially a lot of people living in Centralia who work in office and administrative support (14.17%), sales jobs (9.95%), and food service (8.54%).

-The per capita income in Centralia in 2010 was $18,980, which is low income relative to Washington, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,920 for a family of four.
+The per capita income in Centralia in 2010 was $19,156, which is lower middle income relative to Washington and the nation.
+This equates to an annual income of $76,624 for a family of four.
 However, Centralia contains both very wealthy and poor people as well.

+Centralia is a very ethnically-diverse city.
 The people who call Centralia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centralia residents report their race to be White, followed by Asian.
 Centralia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.10% of the city’s residents.
-Important ancestries of people in Centralia include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 19.12% of the city’s residents.
+Important ancestries of people in Centralia include Irish, English, Norwegian, and French .